Please like, share, and comment. It helps me know what content you, the reader, like.

 In 1982, Calvin Klein had a billboard ad with Olympic athlete Tom Hintnaus in Times Square.
 The photographer was Bruce Weber.
 According to a New York Timesarticle, the billboard ad stopped traffic.

 Since then, Calvin Klein ads pushed underwear advertising forward, including the next model, Mark Wahlberg.
 Following Mark Wahlberg, other models became famous after being featured in a Calvin Klein underwear ad.
+(See also another article on CK models becoming actors.)
 The New York Times published another article about another former Calvin Klein model, Antonio Sabato, Jr.

 Also in Times Square, is a guy who has made a lot of money walking around Times Square in cowboy boots and underwear, the “Naked Cowboy“.
 Freshpair’s National Underwear Day, August 5, had a runway show in Times Square.